cj-bayron/pdfminer.six/README.md

 Added Features
 --------------

- * TJ index for each LTChar
+ * Added more location parameters for LTChar
+ * Minor optimization for text processing